jasonacollins/blog/posts/a-gradual-disempowerment-reading-list.md

 @lee2025 [The Impact of Generative AI on Critical Thinking: Self-Reported Reductions in Cognitive Effort and Confidence Effects From a Survey of Knowledge Workers](https://doi.org/10.1145/3706598.3713778): Higher confidence in generative AI is associated with less critical thinking.

 @krook2025 [When Autonomy Breaks: The Hidden Existential Risk of AI](https://doi.org/10.1007/s00146-025-02397-5) ([ungated pdf](https://doi.org/10.48550/arXiv.2503.22151)): Humans may lose skills such as critical thinking, decision-making and social care in an AGI world.
 This paper puts some of the above references into context, arguing why the deskilling matters.

+## Organisations working on (or at least noting) the risk of gradual disempowerment

+[AI Objectives Institute](https://ai.objectives.institute/): Gradual disempowerment is one of their streams of work.
+Includes a coauthor of the gradual disempowerment paper.

+[The Alignment of Complex Systems Research Group](https://acsresearch.org/): Home to one of the two lead authors of the gradual disempowerment paper, and another member of the research team.

+[Centre for AI Safety](https://safe.ai/ai-risk): "As AI becomes more capable, businesses will likely replace more types of human labor with AI, potentially triggering mass unemployment.
+If major aspects of society are automated, this risks human enfeeblement as we cede control of civilization to AI."

+[Secure AI Future](https://www.secureaifuture.org/topics/enfeeblement): "The concern of human enfeeblement arises in a scenario where AI becomes so efficient and pervasive in performing tasks that humans traditionally handled, leading to a societal dependence on AI for even the most basic activities."